- Day to Day HR

 Take note of the phrase ‘continuously worked’.
 Your employee may have held a previous role within your company or been transferred through TUPE.
 Both circumstances will count as continuous service.

 You can choose to give more notice than the statutory amount by detailing this in an individual’s employment contract.
 However, you cannot give them less, as this will be unlawful.

 If your employee decides to hand in their resignation, they must give a minimum of one week’s notice.
 So, if they hand in their notice on a Friday, their last day will be the following Friday.

 You can decide to extend this period of notice by specifying a different amount in their employment contract.
 A common length of notice to give is one month.
-When deciding the length to put in the contract, consider the level of seniority the individual has and how much time you’d need to organise a replacement and get back on track when they leave.
+When deciding the notice to put in the contract, consider the level of seniority the individual has and how much time you’d need to organise a replacement and get back on track if they leave.